SteenOmicsLab/FLEXIQuantLF/README.md

 *	Output folder: Path to output folder

-*	Reference sample identifier: Based on this FLEXIQuant-LF determines which samples to choose as reference samples.
-This needs to match exactly the value in the Group column for all samples that shall be taken as reference.
+*	Reference sample identifier: Based on this, FLEXIQuant-LF determines which sample(s) to use as reference sample(s).
+This needs to match exactly the value in the "Group" column for all samples that shall be taken as reference.
+If more than one sample is given (e.g. in case of a control group) FLEXIQuant-LF calculates the median intensity over all reference samples for each peptide.

 *	RANSAC initiations: Number of times FLEXIQuant-LF fits a new RANSAC linear regression model to each sample to choose the best model.
 Between 5 and 100 initiations can be selected.
 The more initiations, the higher the reproducibility and the probability that FLEXIQuant-LF finds the optimal model.
 However, choosing a high number can significantly increases the run time and more than 50 initiations rarely provide additional benefit.
 Default: 30

 *	Modification cutoff: RM score cutoff used to classify peptides as differentially modified.
 Default: 0.5

 *	Create plots: If checked, a linear regression plot for each sample is created.
 All plots will be saved in one pdf file (_FQ-LF-output_regression_plots.pdf)

 #### Step by step
 1.	**Select input file**